 Step by step description

-This description outlines how to add a DateTime field into a DCP template by using the given insert options.
+This description outlines how to add a DateTime field into a DCP template in your Dynamics 365 by using the given insert options.

 This feature can only be used within DCP templates, so please open your existing template or create a new one before using this feature.
 (Here is a blog that explains how to create a new template)